2nickpick/cminus-compiler/README.md

 # Output Files
 This program produces output to the console.

-In the semantics state, the program simply outputs "ACCEPT" or "REJECT" (with no newlines) depending on if the input is parsable by the grammar and semantically valid.
+In the code generation state, the program outputs a table of quadruples.

-An example of semantic analysis output is saved to the output directory.
+An example of code generation output is saved to the output directory.